 Who is in your audience?

-More and more, as your team members sit anywhere across the globe and work virtually, you've got to be aware of coined phrases, idioms, acronyms and jargon.
+More and more, as your team members sit anywhere across the globe, you've got to be aware of coined phrases, idioms, acronyms and jargon.
 This is where thinking before you speak is very important and where pausing can be your friend.
 When speaking to a global audience, keep your sentences short, your language plain, and your points unobscured.
-It is even more of a problem when communicating with a virtual team.
 Idioms and coined phases just don't translate.
 I'm usually good about this but I let one slip a few weeks ago.
-I was speaking in Moscow and I said, "Let's give Vlad a hand".
+I was speaking in Moscow and I said, "Let's give Vlad a hand."
 I knew it immediately when it came out of my mouth.
 I just should have started clapping.
 Thinking before you speak and simply taking your time is the key.

 Now the ball is in your court (it's your decision this time).